Dapagliflozin / Saxagliptin Dosage

--Patients experiencing symptoms of ketoacidosis such as difficulty breathing, nausea, vomiting, abdominal pain, confusion, and unusual fatigue, or sleepiness should be instructed to seek immediate medical attention.
+-Patients experiencing symptoms of ketoacidosis such as difficulty breathing, nausea, vomiting, abdominal pain, confusion, and unusual fatigue, or sleepiness should be instructed to stop taking this drug and seek immediate medical attention.

 -Patients should be instructed to seek medical attention promptly for signs and symptoms of acute kidney injury such as decreased urine, swelling in the legs or feet.

--Patients should be informed that acute pancreatitis, heart failure, allergic reactions, bladder cancer, bullous pemphigoid, genital mycotic infections, serious urinary tract infections, severe and persistent joint pain have occurred; they should understand the importance of reporting signs and symptoms of these conditions and when to promptly seek medical attention.
+-Patients should be informed that acute pancreatitis, heart failure, allergic reactions, bladder cancer, bullous pemphigoid, genital mycotic infections, serious urinary tract infections, severe and persistent joint pain have occurred; they should be instructed to report these to their healthcare provider or seek medical attention promptly as appropriate.